-While recycling is a necessary part of waste-reduction, it is definitely NOT the answer to the majority of our waste.
-Recycling is resource-intensive and at the rate at which we are disposing of plastics, it’s sort of a fanciful scheme.
-With China no longer taking our trash, it has become more complicated in the U.S. for recyclers to profit from recyclable materials - especially plastic.
-Small plastics often fall through cracks in sorting machines and recycling codes on plastics often time don't mean that something is actually accepted at your city's recycling facility.
-Everything is technically made of a recyclable material.
-However, there is only a very small percentage of plastics that actually get recycled once they reach their final destination, most likely under 10%.
+I'll start by saying this: the most important thing we know about waste is to reduce it first.
+Recycling is extremely resource-intensive and at the rate at which we are disposing of plastics, it’s sort of a fanciful scheme.
+Small plastics fall through the cracks in our sorting machines and recycling codes on plastics don't mean that something is actually a valuable enough material to re-sell.
+Only a tiny percentage of plastics actually get recycled once they reach their final destination, most likely under 9%.

 Since plastic is unavoidable in many situations, recycling can still help curb the manufacturing of virgin resources when done well.
 So, below are the materials you should look for when shopping.

 - Aluminum cans (no aluminum foil or aluminum trays)

 - Food and beverage cartons (keep the caps on)